 1."Hey, do you have an idea of when you might be able to finish [x]?
 I understand you have a lot on your plate, but it will help me keep the project on track if I know when you’ll be done.”
 It’s the effort to be collaborative, and your willingness to understand, that will help this feedback go down more easily.

 2. “Hey, I saw that you missed that deadline.
 Is something up?
 How can we fix this?”
-This is a slightly more intuitive, open approach— it acknowledges that maybe something has been going on with your coworker and shows them that you care to fix itwiththem.
+This is a slightly more intuitive, open approach.
+By asking your coworker how they’re doing as part of your feedback, you acknowledge that something may be going on with them, what they’re going through is valid, and you show them that you care to fix it with them.

 3. An incident.